How to check drug interactions at home

 Safer alternative: Paracetamol is generally safer to combine with blood-thinning medicines, but it is still worth checking.

 Grapefruit inhibits an enzyme (CYP3A4) that metabolises many statins.
 Drinking grapefruit juice while taking atorvastatin or simvastatin can dramatically increase the level of the medicine in your blood, raising the risk of muscle damage (rhabdomyolysis).
+This one is easy to forget because grapefruit does not look like a “medicine” — it is just a glass of juice with breakfast.

 This is not a classic drug-drug interaction, but a hidden overdose risk.
 Many cold and flu remedies (e.g. Fervex, Theraflu, Coldrex) already contain paracetamol.
 Taking additional paracetamol can push you past the safe daily limit (4 g for adults), risking liver damage.